METEO 3 Lesson 13 Images

 Text description of the beaches of Normandy image.

-The image is a map focusing on Europe and parts of the surrounding regions, including North Africa and the Middle East.
+The image is a map focusing on the beaches of Normandy in the North of France, bordering the English Channel.
+It uses a red outline to highlight the area.
+The map employs a Mercator Projection featuring Europe and parts of the surrounding regions, including North Africa and the Middle East.
 Water bodies like the North Atlantic Ocean, Labrador Sea, Mediterranean Sea, Black Sea, and Caspian Sea are visible.
 The countries are marked with their names, such as France, United Kingdom, Spain, Germany, Italy, and others up to the eastern part of the continent like Ukraine and Turkey.
 Major cities such as London, Paris, Rome, Madrid, Berlin, and Istanbul are labeled.
-There is a red outline highlighting a specific region in France..

 North Atlantic Ocean located to the west of the European continent